-Waco Housing Authority and Affiliates is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Rental Assistance Demonstration (RAD) programs.
-As of January 16th, 2022, Waco Housing Authority and Affiliates has 2 waiting lists that are open now or opening soon.
+Waco Housing Authority and Affiliates is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Rental Assistance Demonstration (RAD) programs.

 Waco Housing Authority and Affiliates also manages the Somervell County Housing Authority and Hill County Housing Authority Section 8 Housing Choice Voucher program; and the Mart Housing Authority Public Housing program.
 Select the link for an agency for waiting list information.

 |Other Bedroom Sizes Public Housing||Open Until Further Notice|